nfadeeva/ML/README.md

-# ML
+#
-Here will be some useful notebooks
+Here will be some useful notebooks, cmds and scripts